The change of preference period explained for Year 12s

 What is the change of preference period?

-Immediately after your Year 12 results are released, you’ll enter the most important change of preference period.
-This is when you can tweak your course shortlist one last time before ATAR-based university offers are made in December.
+Immediately after your Year 12 results are released this December, you’ll enter the most important change of preference period.
+This is when you can tweak your course shortlist one last time before ATAR-based university offers are made.

 Once you know your results, you might like to re-order your preferences because you did better in your exams than you expected, your ATAR was lower than expected, or you’ve just changed your mind about what you want to study in 2025.